For the complete documentation index, see llms.txt

 4. Exit

-Choose an option from the menu and follow the prompts to interact with the contract.
+Choose an option from the menu and follow the prompts.
+To read the ledger state directly, run the end-to-end test:

 Templates